-immersing it in an oil bath.
-If you are not going to use the chain for a prolonged period, clean it with a brush and immerse it in an oil-paraffin bath.
+Clean the chain thoroughly in gasoline after sharpening in order to remove filings or grinding dust.
+Then lubricate the chain by immersing it in an oil bath.
+If the chain has not been used for an extended period, clean it with a brush and immerse it in an oil-paraffin bath.